-AMCS lists Sea-cage farmed Atlantic Salmon as EAT LESS
+AMCS lists Sea-cage farmed Atlantic Salmon as SAY NO

 Well known for their rich, meaty, bright orange flesh and high oil content, Atlantic Salmon has rapidly become one of Australia’s most popular fish species.
 Atlantic Salmon lends itself to a range of preparations, including grilling, baking, steaming, poaching and pan-frying.